Core Validator FAQs

 - rSp and tSp represent the CORE tokens staked for a validator and total staked CORE tokens, respectively.

-- Validator Set Formation: The top 23 validators, based on hybrid scores, are selected for the next round.
+- Validator Set Formation: The top 27 validators, based on hybrid scores, are selected for the next round.

 "Slashing" is a penalty applied to validators in a blockchain network for misconduct or failures in their duties.
-In the Core Chain network, slashing can affect both potential rewards and deposited stakes.
+In the Core network, slashing can affect both potential rewards and deposited stakes.

 10. When do validators get jailed?
 What is the duration?